 Bureau of Reclamation, Interior.

-To meet the requirements of the Central Valley Project Improvement Act (CVPIA) of 1992 and the Reclamation Reform Act of 1982, the Bureau of Reclamation (Reclamation) developed and published the Criteria for Evaluating Water Conservation Plans, dated April 30, 1993.
-In September 1996 Reclamation revised the document and renamed it to Criteria for Evaluating Water Management Plans (Criteria).
-The Criteria have been revised again in 1999.
+To meet the requirements of the Central Valley Project Improvement Act (CVPIA) of 1992 and the Reclamation Reform Act of 1982, Reclamation developed and published the Criteria for Evaluating Water Conservation Plans, dated April 30, 1993.
+In September 1996, Reclamation revised the document and renamed it to Criteria for Evaluating Water Management Plans (Criteria).
+The Criteria were revised again in 1999.

-The City of Roseville and El Dorado Irrigation District have developed Water Management Plans (Plan) which Reclamation has evaluated and preliminarily determined to meet the requirements of the Criteria.
+The Cities of Avenal, Coalinga, and Huron, along with Broadview Water District and West Stanislaus Irrigation District, all have developed Water Management Plans (Plan) which Reclamation has evaluated and preliminarily determined to meet the requirements of the Criteria.

 The 1999 Criteria were developed based on information provided during public scoping and review sessions held throughout Reclamation's Mid-Pacific (MP) Region.
 Reclamation uses these Criteria to evaluate the adequacy of all Plans developed by Central Valley Project contractors.
 The Criteria were developed and the Plans have been evaluated for the purpose of promoting the most efficient water use reasonably achievable by all MP Region contractors.
 Reclamation made a commitment (stated within the Criteria) to publish a notice of its draft determination of the adequacy of each contractor's Plan in the Federal Register to allow the public a minimum of 30 days to comment on its preliminary determinations.

-Please mail comments to Lucille Billingsley, Bureau of Reclamation, 2800 Cottage Way, MP-410, Sacramento, California 95825.Start Further Info
+Please mail comments to Lucille Billingsley, Bureau of Reclamation, 2800 Cottage Way, MP-410, Sacramento CA 95825.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-To be placed on a mailing list for any subsequent information, please contact Lucille Billingsley at the address above, Start Printed Page 31602or by telephone at (916) 978-5215 (TDD 978-5608).End Further Info End Preamble Start Supplemental Information
+To be placed on a mailing list for any subsequent information, please contact Lucille Billingsley at the address above, or by telephone at (916) 978-5215 (TDD, 978-5608).End Further Info End Preamble Start Supplemental Information

 Under provision of Section 3405(e) of the CVPIA (Title 34 Pub.
 L. 102-575), “The Secretary [of the Interior] shall establish and administer an office on Central Valley Project water conservation best management practices that shall * * * develop criteria for evaluating the adequacy of all water conservation plans developed by project contractors, including those plans required by section 210 of the Reclamation Reform Act of 1982.”
 Also, according to Section 3405(e)(1), these criteria will be developed “* * * with the purpose of promoting the highest level of water use efficiency reasonably achievable by project contractors using best available cost-effective technology and best management practices.”